Factsheet 06: Repairs and maintenance

 Examples of damage include:

 Tell the landlord/agent – in writing if possible – about what needs fixing.
 Follow up any conversations with a letter.
 Keep a copy of the letter and a record of any conversations as evidence that you told the landlord/agent.

 If the landlord/agent cannot be contacted or is unwilling to do the urgent repairs, you can arrange for them to be done.
-You must be able to show that:

 You must give the landlord/agent written notice about the repairs, costs and copies of receipts.
 The landlord must pay you for any reasonable costs up to $1,000 within 14 days of your notice.

-If you cannot afford to pay for urgent repairs, apply to the tribunal for an urgent hearing for the repairs to be done.
+If you cannot afford to pay for urgent repairs, apply to the Tribunal for an urgent hearing for the repairs to be done.
 You can also apply for a rent reduction until the repairs are done.
-See ‘Applying to the tribunal’ below.
+See ‘Applying to the Tribunal’ below.

 If you deal with an agent, you can also:

 You must have the landlord’s prior consent before undertaking non-urgent repairs or maintenance.
 Ask the landlord to pay you for any costs.
 Get their consent and agreement to pay in writing.